semigm/IGME-110/exercises/videoExercise/videoExercise.md

 ## Submitting Your Work
 You will need to upload your video to YouTube and then upload the following to the "Exercise: Video Exercise" drop box on MyCourses:
 1. A text document with...
-    a.  an explanation your intent / thought process in creating the video (3 sentences or less)
+    1.  an explanation your intent / thought process in creating the video (3 sentences or less).
-    b.  the link to your video on YouTube
+    2.  the link to your video on YouTube.
-    c.  links to all assets used in the video
+    3.  links to all assets used in the video.
 2. A screenshot of your project timeline in Premiere, to show that you actually did your own edits.